EvgenyKut/image-search-application/README.md

 ### 8. Accessibility
 You can use this app with different theme on the phone and on the laptop as well.
 Use your keyboard for confirmation your actions.

+### 9. PWA
+You can use this not only in your mobile-browser, but you can save on phone-desctop and use Image searcher like an App!

 ## 🛠️ Technical features